This Instant Pot potato leek soup recipe is comforting, healthy, and delicious. You will love this flavorful and silky soup!

 - Add the garlic to the Instant Pot and cook for 30 seconds.

 - Add the broth, water, leeks, potatoes, and thyme to the Instant Pot.
 Give it a stir and then close the lid and set the valve on "sealing".
-Press the "manual" button and set the timer to cook on high pressure for 10 minutes.
+Set the timer to cook on high pressure for 10 minutes.

 - Once the countdown has finished, carefully do a quick pressure release (soup can splatter a bit).